 Step 6: Enter your billing information

-When your account is setup, if you’ve registered a brand new domain or the domain you’re using isn’t pointing at Bluehost’s servers, you’ll be issued with a temporary domain.
-It’s okay to start working on your site right away because Bluehost switches from the temporary domain to the real one once it’s properly configured and pointing at Bluehost.
+If you’ve registered a brand new domain or the domain you’re using isn’t pointing at Bluehost’s servers, you’ll be issued with a temporary domain.

 Here’s a mind-blowing statement for you: WordPress powers 30% of all websites, including some of the largest brands in the world.

 Yes, there is a learning curve at the start but once you grasp the basics get to know how it works, it’s a walk in the park.

 Instead of walking the process of creating a WordPress blog with Bluehost, take a look at this video to see how easy it is.
 The sound is really poor so turn up the volume and/or plug in some headphones.